Our Favorite Online Sportsbooks

 You might be saying to yourself, “Well, sometimes online sportsbooks don’t pay their players”.

-That’s absolutely correct, with the legal climate and ambiguity of the offshore betting world, it’s not always clear that you’re who you’re dealing with and the safety of your funds.
+That’s absolutely correct; with the legal climate and ambiguity of the offshore betting world, it’s not always clear that you’re who you’re dealing with and the safety of your funds.

 However, many online sportsbooks have been in the business a decade or more and at no point have they ever stiffed or not paid a single player.

 Some sportsbooks have never even had a single “slow-pay” on their record.
-You can check out our great Sportsbook Payout Report to get up-to-date banking information of the best betting sites you can bet online.
+You can check out our great Sportsbook Payout Report to get up-to-date banking information on the best betting sites you can bet online.

 You will get honest grades and explanations for each sportsbook so that you know whether you can safely place your bets and get a timely payout.